-If you’re living in a panicked state, stressed out and confused, you’re not in a good position to make the best decisions.
+So as you can see, if you're living in a panicked state, stressed out and confused, you're not in a good position to make the best decisions.
 Decisions about which direction to take or how to improve will take a focused approach.
-Once you’re able to focus, you’ll be able to take steps to improve over the long term and move in the direction you want.
+Once you're able to focus, you'll be able to take steps to improve over the long term and move in the direction you want.

 The goal of this blog is to help you find solutions to common everyday lifestyle challenges (like needing more money, making healthy food and exercise choices, finding ways to think positively even when things look bleak, finding a purpose outside of yourself etc.) that will help you and your family move forward in the right direction.